ujikCz/ReactiveHTML/README.md

     onComponentCancelUpdate() {

-        console.log("update"); // called on every canceled update, this react on componentShouldUpdate
+        console.log("cancel update"); // called on every canceled update, this react on componentShouldUpdate

     }